-Pursuant to legislation effective July 1, 1999, rural energy programs previously administered by the former Department of Community and Regional Affairs, Division of Energy, were transferred to AEA for administration as part of a larger reorganization of state agencies.
+Pursuant to legislation effective July 1, 1999 rural energy programs previously administered by the former Department of Community and Regional Affairs, Division of Energy, were transferred to AEA for administration as part of a larger reorganization of state agencies.
 Five general energy programs, including the rural energy programs originally part of AEA prior to the 1993 reorganization, comprising more than twenty smaller programs were moved to AEA.
 Effective July 14, 2011, the Legislature empowered AEA to acquire, construct, own and operate a hydroelectric project located on the Susitna River.
-AEA is currently in the process of obtaining a FERC license for this project.
-Pursuant to Administrative Order 271, AEA used existing appropriations to incrementally advance the licensing process through the updated FERC Study Plan Determination.
-The project was left in abeyance and the State's investment was preserved.
+Under this legislative authorization, AEA worked on planning, designing, and Federal Energy Regulatory Commission (FERC) licensing of the Susitna-Watana Hydroelectric Project.
+Pursuant to Administrative Order 271, AEA advanced the licensing process through the FERC's issuance of an updated Study Plan Determination on the environmental studies completed through 2015.
+The engineering feasibility study and economic analysis have been completed; FERC's updated Determination on the environmental work completed thus far was favorable to the State.
+The licensing effort is currently in abeyance.
+On February 21, 2019, Governor Michael Dunleavy issued Administrative Order (A) No. 309 which rescinded several AOs, including AO No. 271.
+However, AEA has not been directed to re-initiate the licensing process.